traouser/trao.github.io/docs/observing/tos.md

 ## Checking TRAO observation status

-`TOS` displays the TRAO observation status in one of the following for states:
+You can check the TRAO observation status in `TOS`:

 - `Maint.` : Telescope maintenance in progress (observation not possible)
 - `Rain` : Weather conditions prevent observation
 - `Break` : Idle state
 - `On obs.` : Currently on observing

-In the `On obs.` state, the observer's location is displayed as one of the following four options:
+In the `On obs.` state, the observer's location is displayed:

 - `Obs. room` : TRAO observation room (on-site)
 - `Away` : Away for a momoent (outside TRAO)